jyyulab/scMINER/docs/docs/MICA.md

 ## Basic usage
 MICA incorprated [_Common workflow languages_](https://www.commonwl.org/) for portablity and scalability purposes.
 We adopted [_cwltool_](https://github.com/common-workflow-language/cwltool) as runner for local host and [_cwlexec_](https://github.com/IBMSpectrumComputing/cwlexec) for LSF platform.
 While it might introduce some differences for intermediate files, final results will not be affected.

-To ensure a user friendly interface, we designed function `generate_MICA_rmd` to help users generate complimentary commands for MICA execution.
+To ensure a user friendly interface, we designed function `generateMICArmd` to help users generate complimentary commands for MICA execution.
 Below are two examples when running MICA on local or LSF host respectively.

 ### On local host
 To perform MICA on local host, you need to specify `host= "local"`